jonnonz1/nz-statute-book/acts/public/2016/senior-courts-act-2016.md

   (e) regulations or rules made under the Insolvency Act 2006:
   (f) regulations relating to liquidations made under the Companies Act 1993:
   (g) sections 118, 128, 131, 167, 168, 170, 179, 181, 182, and 186 of the Personal Property Securities Act 1999:
-  (h) the Model Law on Cross-Border Insolvency as set out in Schedule 1 of the Insolvency (Cross-border) Act 2006.
+  (h) the Model Law on Cross-Border Insolvency as set out in Schedule 1 of the Insolvency (Cross-border) Act 2006:
+  (i) subpart 2 of Part 2 and sections 25 and 26(1) and (2) of the Contempt of Court Act 2019.
 (3) An Associate Judge may adjourn a proceeding even though the Associate Judge does not have jurisdiction in relation to the proceeding.
 (4) An Associate Judge has the jurisdiction and powers of the court to deal with costs and other matters incidental to the matters over which the Associate Judge has jurisdiction under this section.
 (5) Rules made under section 148 or under any other Act in the same manner as rules under that section may contain any provisions that may be necessary to enable the proper exercise by Associate Judges of the jurisdiction and powers conferred by this section.